Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 # K8S lab on Hyperv (WIP)

+The idea of this project is to create an easy to deploy Kubernetes environment where different scenarios can be installed to practice Red Team or Pentesting engagements.
+For now the project only deploy the Kubernetes cluster but different scenarios will be added in the future in the form of Helm charts.

-The Ansible playbooks used to provision K8S were obtained from [torgeirl/kubernetes-playbooks](https://github.com/torgeirl/kubernetes-playbooks).
+Ansible playbooks used to provision K8S were adapted from [torgeirl/kubernetes-playbooks](https://github.com/torgeirl/kubernetes-playbooks).

 ## Pre-requisites